-A special case may occur if there is a contractual right to add new features to the original contract which could be outside the contract boundary because the entity is able to reprice the contract for the additional feature using the information available when the new featureadded at the time it is added.
+A special case may occur if there is a contractual right to add new features to the original contract which could be outside the contract boundary because the entity is able to reprice the contract for the additional feature added at the time it is added.

 AASB 17 treats cash flows outside the contract boundary as relating to future insurance contracts (AASB 17.35) and such a new feature might be eligible to be treated as a new contract.
-This may not be practicable where the new feature is not distinct (i.e. the cash flows of the new feature and the original contract are highly interrelated).